-20.6.6.
+21.6.6.
 Other Ways of Configuring Properties

-You can set all the properties presented in this section using the javax.net.ssl prefix, e.g., javax.net.ssl.keyStorePassword.
+You can set all the properties presented in this section using the javax.net.ssl prefix, e.g., javax.net.ssl.keyStoreandjavax.net.ssl.keyStorePassword.

 Also note that these properties can be specified using the related Java system properties and also Java's -D command line option.
 This is very useful if you require a more flexible configuration, e.g., when doing performance tests.